-Agreements and coalitions with other producers or with other companies which are upstream or downstream on the operation value chain have the objective of creating economies of scale and learning economies, allowing access to knowhow, reducing risks and modifying the competitive environment[20].
-A higher degree of vertical integration involves fewer risks when it is realized through agreements and coalitions than it does when it is obtained through acquisitions or the utilization of internal resources.
+Agreements and coalitions with other producers or with other companies which are upstream or downstream on the operation value chain have the objective of creating economies of scale and learning economies, allowing access to know-how, reducing risks and modifying the competitive environment [21].
+A higher degree of vertical integration involves fewer risks when it is realized through agreements and coalitions than when it is obtained through acquisitions or the utilization of internal resources.
 Through coalitions a company is repositioned more quickly than through internal development.
-The time which is necessary to create the minimum threshold of experience within a firm is greater than the time which is required if a coalition is formed; this can occur in the case of rapid technological innovation, for example in the computer field.
-Examples of agreements and coalitions are given in the top four quadrants of Table I.
+The time which is necessary to create the minimum threshold of experience within a firm is greater than the time which is required if a coalition is formed; this can occur in the case of rapid technological innovation as in the computer field.
+Examples of agreements and coalitions are given in the top four quadrants of the table.

 As far as aspects of internal organization are concerned, successful global competitors must have an organization capable of managing multidimensional problems.
-In this sense it becomes important to create a structure which is complementary to the line structure, with task forces and committees which represent a permanent and non-transitory supplementary decision-making body[19].
-Even informal relations become fundamental when dealing with firms which operate on a global scale.
-The formal systems alone are not able to satisfy the enormous information needs which are necessary to co-ordinate such a complex configuration.
+In this sense it becomes important to create a structure which is complementary to the line structure, with task forces and committees, which represent a permanent and non transitory supplementary decision making body [20].
+Even informal relations become fundamental when dealing with firms that operate on a global scale.
+The formal systems alone are not able to satisfy the enormous information needs which are necessary to coordinate such complex configuration.

 The roles and tasks of management also change noticeably in these contexts.
-When several different cultural backgrounds are present within a company at any one time, management cannot assume that all values are common.
+As several different cultural backgrounds are present within the company at any one time, management cannot assume that all values are common.
 Often the shared understanding of the role of management becomes an instrument of integration which is more powerful than formal structures and systems.
 The manager therefore becomes a vehicle of integration.
-Internationalization and cosmopolitanism are the new characteristics which are required of this person.
-The task of the top manager is not that of submitting the activities of a national organization to a central control, but rather that of co-opting abilities and obtaining the involvement of the national organizations; paradoxically, attention shifts from control of the strategic content to management of the organizational process.
-Evaluation and reward systems must favour the free exchange of information and commitment to global objectives over the above local interests, so as to obtain a positive attitude to integration and thus favour a climate of continuous improvement.
-The peculiar characteristics of the internal organization and of the role of management present some notable similarities in the various phases of the operation value chain.
+Internationalization and cosmopolitism are the new characteristics which are required of this person.
+The task of the top manager is not that of submitting the activities of a national organization to a central control, but rather that of co-opting abilities and obtaining the involvement of the national organizations; paradoxically, attention shifts from a control of the strategic content to the management of the organizational process.
+Evaluation and reward systems must favour the free exchange of information and commitments to global objectives over the above local interests, to obtain an attitude to integration and thus favour a climate of continous improvement.

+As can be deduced from Table 1 the peculiar characteristics of the internal organization and of the role of management present some notable similarities in the various phases of the operation value chain.

-Management Systems
+ii) Management Systems

-The adoption, in certain cases, of unified functioning and service standards in applying managing methodologies can be of great value in reducing general coordination costs.
+The adoption in several cases of unified functioning and service standards in applying managing methodologies can be of great value in reducing general coordination costs.

-As far as the design and development phase is concerned, it is important to underline how policies of product standardization make it possible to increase the unit production volumes of codes (raw materials and components), thus favouring the consolidation of co-makership[21].
-Often standardization takes place within the wider framework of redefinition of the product, which requires its transformation from local to global, that is, its redesign in order to meet the needs of a world market.
-The identification of a segment of the global market, the redefinition of the product and the consolidation of the sources of supply have been indicated as strategic factors which, together with the already-mentioned environmental factors, can trigger off the globalization of an industry[3].
+As far as the design and development macrophase is concerned, it is important to underline how policies of product standardisation make it possible to increase, equal to total production volume, the unit volumes of codes (raw materials and components) and thus favours the consolidation of comakership [22].
+Often standardisation takes place within a wider framework of redefinition of the product which requires its transformation from local to global, that is its redesigning in order to meet the needs of a world market.
+The identification of a segment of the global market, the redefinition of the product and the consolidation of the sources of supply have been indicated as strategic factors which together with the already mentioned environmental factors can trigger off the globalization of an industry [3].